Three Distributional Approaches for PM10 Assessment in Northern Italy: Dataset construction

-Figure~\ref{fig:esempi_estremi} displays some examples of such phenomena for the data at hand, all showing clear outliers.
-Time series at station 301526 (first panel) shows the presence of fireworks, common source of elevated \PMten values, easily identified around New Year’s Eve.
-However, similar events may occur at other times of the year as well, and our goal is to identify and discard these anomalies from the analysis.
-Station 301401 (second panel) provides an example of extreme values caused by a rare meteorological event: a smog episode that occurred during a severe drought over the Po Valley in February 2021 (URL: \url{https://www.lombardianotizie.online/antismog-misure-primo-livello/}, \url{https://www.assolombarda.it/servizi/mobilita-e-trasporti/informazioni/regione-lombardia-attivate-le-misure-temporanee-di-limitazione-alla-circolazione}).
-Similar anomalies were also detected during the same period at other stations within the region.
-Another example is station 302072 (third panel), located in an agricultural area, which recorded an anomalous spike likely associated with manure spreading activities in the proximity of the monitoring station.
-The final time series, corresponding to station 603107 (fourth panel) shows a sharp increase in late July 2022.
-This episode, which lasted for about two days, is linked to a wildfire that occurred near the monitoring station during that time (URL: \url{https://www.arpa.fvg.it/temi/temi/aria/news/incendio-sul-carso-monfalconese-lisert-aggiornamento-misure/}).
+Figure~\ref{fig:esempi_estremi} illustrates representative examples of extreme observations identified in the \PMten time series, all characterized by clearly isolated spikes.
+The first panel, corresponding to station 301526, shows peaks associated with fireworks, a common source of short-term increases in \PMten concentrations that are particularly evident around New Year's Eve, although similar episodes may occur at other times of the year.
+Station 301401 (second panel) illustrates an extreme pollution episode caused by exceptional meteorological conditions during the severe drought affecting the Po Valley in February 2021 (\url{https://www.lombardianotizie.online/antismog-misure-primo-livello/}, \url{https://www.assolombarda.it/servizi/mobilita-e-trasporti/informazioni/regione-lombardia-attivate-le-misure-temporanee-di-limitazione-alla-circolazione}).
+Similar anomalies were observed at several other monitoring stations during the same period.
+The third panel, corresponding to station 302072, shows an isolated peak likely associated with manure spreading activities near the monitoring station.
+Finally, station 603107 (fourth panel) exhibits a sharp increase in late July 2022, corresponding to a wildfire that occurred close to the monitoring site and lasted approximately two days (\url{https://www.arpa.fvg.it/temi/temi/aria/news/incendio-sul-carso-monfalconese-lisert-aggiornamento-misure/}).
+These examples illustrate the heterogeneous origin of extreme observations and motivate the trimming procedure adopted to characterize the structural distribution of \PMten concentrations.

-As commented in Section \ref{section:data}, since sporadic events are potentially not representative of the true underlying spatial behavior of \PMten concentrations, we estimate $0.01$ and $0.99$ spatial quantile fields, using the method proposed in \citet{castiglione_2025}.
-Then, we used these station-specific thresholds to remove the \PMten values below $Q1$ and above $Q99$.
-Figure~\ref{fig:removed_values} provides an example for a single monitoring station, showing the estimated thresholds and the measurements identified as outliers.
+As discussed in Section~\ref{section:data}, sporadic events may not be representative of the underlying spatial distribution of \PMten concentrations.
+We therefore estimate the 0.01 and 0.99 spatial quantile fields using the method proposed by \citet{castiglione_2025}, and use the resulting station-specific thresholds to remove observations below \(Q_1\) and above \(Q_{99}\).
+Figure~\ref{fig:removed_values} illustrates this procedure for a representative monitoring station, showing the estimated thresholds together with the observations identified as outliers.